greiginsydney/Update-RibbonADCache.ps1/README.md

 ### Auto Update
 I've added an update-checking component so it will let you know as updates become available.
 You can suppress the update check by running it with the "-SkipUpdateCheck" parameter, which you should remember to add if you're running the script  via a scheduled task or some other automated/unattended means.
 ### Revision History
+v1.1: 23rd October 2021

+- Changed fn 'BasicHandler' to accept varying 'xml' responses from the SBC
+- Updated the REST queries to all loop through BasicHandler

+v1.0: 1st August 2018

-1st August 2018.
-This is the initial release.
+- This is the initial release
+- With thanks to Pat Richard for the auto-update and logging modules.
 <br>

 \- G.